SwagLyrics/swaglyrics-backend/README.md

 # swaglyrics-issue-maker
 Server side code to make an issue on the [main repo](https://github.com/SwagLyrics/SwagLyrics-For-Spotify) when the program encounters a song it can't fetch lyrics for.

-This is hosted on [pythonanywhere](https://aadibajpai.pythonanywhere.com).

 Works using the GitHub API and Flask.